Here is a definition of a plant stem:

 A stem is the part of a plant

 At first glance, that definition sounds a little clumsy.
-However, below you'll see that sometimes it's not so easy to distinguish certain kinds of stems from roots.
-Stems can by tricky.
+However, below you'll see that stems can by tricky.

 For example, several kinds of stems grow beneath the ground.
 Sometimes, to figure out whether a plant part is a root or a modified stem, you have to analyze it.
 You have to notice where the plant's shoots and buds arise.
 If shoots and buds arise from it, it's a stem.

 At the right you see a green onion from my garden.
 The green shoot above it is arising from the spherical bulb, so, remembering our definition, the bulb must be a much-modified stem, right?
 That's the case, even though the bulb grew below the soil's surface.
 The white, hairlike things arising from the bulb's bottom are roots.

 The "classical stem" is a tree trunk, which in a no-nonsense manner simply rises from the ground and supports the tree's leafy branches -- like the Winged Sumac shown at the left.

 In our backyards, an important variation on this simple theme is that of having multiple stems -- two or more stems arising from the roots, in the manner shown below and to the left by the Chinese Privet bush.
 Clumps of grass and certain bushes use this strategy.
 Clumped stems tend to protect one another from cold wind and hot sun, plus, if one stem breaks, it's less loss to the plant because other stems are available.
 On the other hand, if a plant invests its energy in many stems, then it's unable to grow as high as it could with only one stem, and therefore may receive less sunlight than its taller neighbors.